stanford-futuredata/ColBERT/README.md

 --partitions 32768 --sample 0.01
 ```

 The `--compression_level` argument controls how many bits to use per embedding dimension (the default without compression is 16).
 The `--compression_thresholds [compression_thresholds.csv]` argument explicitly configures the binarization thresholds.
+We provide an example file below.
 Each line of this file must first include the number of bits _b_, and then 2<sup>_b_</sup> + 1 comma-separated threshold values in increasing order.
 Note that the median threshold value will be discarded, and thresholds will be applied according to the [torch.bucketize](https://pytorch.org/docs/stable/generated/torch.bucketize.html) convention with `right=True`.
 For example, this file would produce uniform thresholds for 1, 2, or 3 bits:
 ```
 1,-0.1,0,0.1
 2,-0.1,-0.05,0,0.05,0.1
 3,-0.1,-0.075,-0.05,-0.025,0,0.025,0.05,0.075,0.1
 ```

 ColBERT trains and constructs the FAISS index on-the-fly when indexing with compression, so no additional command is necessary for this step.
 Instead, the indexing command simply accepts two additional arguments: `--partitions` controls the number of partitions used by the FAISS index, and `--sample` controls the fraction of embeddings used as FAISS index training data.
-If you observe excessive memory usage, we suggest lowering the batch size and/or the FAISS training sample fraction (`--sample`).
+If you observe excessive memory usage, we suggest lowering the batch size first, then also lowering the FAISS training sample fraction (`--sample`) if needed.

 ### Retrieval